thlorenz/proxyquire/README.md

 ## Using proxyquire to simulate the absence of Modules

-Some libraries may behave differently in the presence of absence of a package, for example:
+Some libraries may behave differently in the presence or absence of a package, for example:

 ```javascript